groue/GRMustache/Guides/filters.md

 Filters
 =======

-You can filter values before they are rendered.

-**Filters are not yet part of the Mustache specification**, while the topic is currently under [discussion](http://github.com/mustache/spec/issues/41).
+**Filters are not yet part of the Mustache specification**.
 You thus need to explicitely opt-in in order to use them, with the `{{%FILTERS}}` special "pragma" tag in your templates.

+> The topic of filters is currently under [discussion](http://github.com/mustache/spec/issues/41) with other implementors of Mustache.
+A detailed explanation of the ideas behind the filtering API described below is available at [WhyMustacheFilters.md](../Articles/WhyMustacheFilters.md).

+## Overview

 You apply a filter just like calling a function, with parentheses: